subverb/subverb/doc/Deployment.md

 for that single application.
 Care has to be taken, not to alter the name, the application is called as, as this is the source for looking up different pathes and files.

+## listing installed subverbs ##

+To list all subverbs, the current application can utilize, the builtin subverb `list` can be used.